Ma5kedGuy/programming-problems/README.md

 # Programming problems - In Progress

-This respository is a collection of the competitive programming problems implemented in Python2.7.
-Each problem is followed by an explanation of how I approached the problems.
+This respository is a collection of the programming problems implemented in Python2.7.

 ##Index
 * [Algorithms](algorithms/README.md)